fabiograsso/iam-fabiograsso-net/content/posts/blog/quis-custodiet-ipsos-custodes/index.en.md

 In today's digital landscape, identity is the new security perimeter.
 The choice of an IAM platform is not merely a technical decision, but a fundamental strategic choice.
 Relying on a single provider for infrastructure, data, and identity may appear advantageous, but true security is founded on separation of powers, transparency, and freedom of choice.

-As we quoted at the beginning: *"Who watches the watchers?"*. **IAM must operate as an impartial arbiter, not as a player on the field.**

 ![](mfa.png)

-Adopting an **agnostic IAM** solution, configured as a true **Identity Fabric**, means implementing an architecture that ensures unified and secure identity management.
+Adopting an **independent IAM** solution, configured as a true **Identity Fabric**, means implementing an architecture that ensures unified and secure identity management.
 This approach reduces risks, increases flexibility, and fully supports a Zero Trust strategy.

+As we quoted at the beginning: *"Who watches the watchers?"*. **IAM must operate as an impartial arbiter, not as a player on the field.**

 Authentic security derives from separation of powers: **those responsible for protection cannot be those who control every aspect of infrastructure and data.** An **independent IAM architecture** is not only more secure but is also intrinsically more **resilient, scalable, and free**.

+As an **Okta Solutions Engineer**, I see the benefits of this approach daily.
+This is why I believe **Okta** represents the best implementation of this philosophy.

 ---

 ## ✋ Your Experience Matters

 📊 **Assess your current state**: Before undertaking any IAM transformation, it's essential to take stock of the situation.
-Okta offers a free Secure Identity Discovery assessment that analyzes your current identity security risks through 12 key questions, providing targeted recommendations from Okta experts.
+Okta offers a free **Secure Identity Discovery Assessment** that analyzes your current identity security risks through *12 key questions*, providing targeted recommendations from Okta experts.
 [Contact me](/contacts) to learn more.

 📈 **Calculate your ROI**: Use the **[Okta ROI calculator](https://www.okta.com/roi/)** to evaluate specific economic benefits for your organization.
 On average, Okta customers reduce maintenance and development costs by 60%.

 📣 **Share your experience in the comments**: What's your approach to IAM solutions?
 Have you ever faced the dilemma between integrated and independent solutions?

-🤝 **Discover Identity Fabric**: If you're interested in understanding how an agnostic approach can protect your company, [contact me](/contacts) for personalized consultation.
+🤝 **Discover Identity Fabric**: If you're interested in understanding how it can protect your company, [contact me](/contacts) for personalized consultation.

 [^1]: [The Total Economic Impact™ Of Okta Identity Governance](https://www.okta.com/blog/2025/07/new-forrester-study-reveals-okta-identity-governance-can-result-in-211-roi/), Forrester, 2025
 [^2]: [The Interoperability Profiling for Secure Identity in the Enterprise (IPSIE) Work Group](https://openid.net/wg/ipsie/), OpenID Foundation, 2024